probmods/probmods2/chapters/12-non-parametric-models.md

 However, the categories associated with each table or stick in the DP/CRP are unstructured, whereas real life categories have complex relationships with one another.
 For example, they are often organized into hierarchies: a German shepherd is a type of dog, which is a type of animal, which is type of living thing, and so on.

-In [Example: One-shot learning of visual categories](hierarchical-models.html#example-one-shot-learning-of-visual-categories), we saw how such hierarchies  could lead to efficient one-shot learning, but we did not talk about how such a hierarchy itself could be learned.
+In [Example: One-shot learning of visual categories]({{site.base}}/chapters/09-hierarchical-models.html#example-one-shot-learning-of-visual-categories), we saw how such hierarchies  could lead to efficient one-shot learning, but we did not talk about how such a hierarchy itself could be learned.
-The *Nested Chinese Restaurant Process* (nCRP) is one way of doing this.
-(Blei, D. M., Griffiths, T. L., Jordan, M. I., and Tenenbaum, J. B, 2004.
-Hierarchical topic models and the nested chinese restaurant process.
-In Advances in Neural Information Processing Systems 16).
+The *Nested Chinese Restaurant Process* (nCRP) is one way of doing this [@Blei2003b].
 The idea behind the nCRP is that tables in a CRP, which typically represent categories, can refer to *other restaurants* that represent lower-level categories.

 ~~~~